 - Does Binance have a mobile app?
 Yes, Binance is on mobile for iOS and Android.
 They also offer the Trust Wallet browser extension and mobile app.

 - What fees will I pay on Binance?
 Binance has a maker/taker tiered fee structure is a tiered schedule based on your monthly trading volume.
 As you trade more, the percentages get lower, and some BTC trading pairs are as low as 0%.

 - Are there any deposit and withdrawal limits on Binance?
-Yes, but the limits on Binance would depend on your payment method, and there is a standard £3 charge for bank transfers.
+Yes, but the limits on Binance would depend on your payment method, and there may be fees for some specific withdrawal methods like wire withdrawals.

 - Does Binance have KYC?
 Yes.
 They require a photo ID and personal information to verify your account.

 Coinbase was founded in 2012, with 98 million verified users trading over 200 cryptocurrencies.
 Three individual apps are owned by Coinbase - Coinbase Wallet, Coinbase Pro, and Coinbase Exchange - although the latter are in the process of amalgamating.

 - Is Coinbase secure?
 Coinbase accounts must have multi-factor authentication, as well as support for hardware keys.
 Additional security tools like Coinbase Vault (a wallet with additional security steps) and an address book to ensure your crypto always ends up where you want it to go.

 - Has Coinbase ever been hacked?
 Thanks to an awesome cybersecurity team, Coinbase has never been hacked directly.
 There was an instance in 2021 where at least 6,000 Coinbase customers had their data breached and received phishing emails, resulting in losses.
 In this instance, as hackers exploited a flaw in Coinbase's 2FA system, users who were hacked were refunded by Coinbase.